WilliamHYZhang/Reddit-Bot-Account-Maker/README.md

 # Reddit-Bot-Account-Maker

-Reddit Bot Account Maker Documentation by WZCoding
+Reddit Bot Account Maker Documentation

 TODO: I will be working on an API wrapper for this and updating/optimizing the code for this soon, be on the lookout.